-Relevant national technical standards Scope and relevance to the project Water code (Law n° 81-13 of 4 march 1981) 1981 Scope: This delineates the legal framework governing continental surface and subsurface waters.
+Relevant national technical Scope and relevance to the project standards Water code (Law n° 81-13 of 4 march 1981) 1981 Scope: This delineates the legal framework governing continental surface and subsurface waters.
 It specifically addresses regulations pertaining to the management, utilization, and conservation of water resources, as well as those governing the structure and functioning of public water services.
-Compliance with water resource management standards will be monitored by involving the Regional Hydraulic Service in project planning and implementation.
-Water-use permits, where required, will be obtained, and regular assessments of water infrastructure (e.g., retention dikes, irrigation systems) will ensure adherence to legal guidelines.
-Monitoring reports will track sustainable use and conservation practices.
-Relevant to component 3 relative to innovative CC resilient practices and water management Environment code (Law n° 2023-15 of 2 august 2023) 1981 Scope: This law establishes the fundamental rules and principles for environmentally sound management of the environment.
+Relevant to component 3 relative to innovative CC resilient practices and water management Environment code (Law n° 2023- 15 of 2 august 2023) 1981 Scope: This law establishes the fundamental rules and principles for environmentally sound management of the environment.
 The provisions of this law apply to natural environments, sites, and landscapes; to air, soil, and water; to animal and plant species; to classified installations; to biodiversity and biological balances; and to the living environment.
-An Environmental and Social Management Plan (ESMP) will guide all project activities, including site-specific environmental impact assessments (ESIAs) for infrastructure projects.
-Regular audits, conducted in collaboration with the Regional Division for the Environment, will ensure environmental safeguards are maintained.
-A grievance redress mechanism will address any concerns raised about environmental noncompliance.
 Relevant to all the project components.
-Law No. 2004-16 on the agro-sylvo-pastoral orientation law Scope: The policy pursued by the State in the field of agro-sylvo-pastoral development is characterized by the gradual withdrawal of the State and adheres to the principles of refocusing its functions on sovereign duties, continuing the decentralization policy, improving the framework and living conditions in rural areas, and creating an environment conducive to private investments in rural areas.
+Law No. 2004-16 on the agrosylvo-pastoral orientation law Scope: The policy pursued by the State in the field of agro-sylvo-pastoral development is characterized by the gradual withdrawal of the State and adheres to the principles of refocusing its functions on sovereign duties, continuing the decentralization policy, improving the framework and living conditions in rural areas, and creating an environment conducive to private investments in rural areas.
 This law takes into account all economic activities in rural areas (farming, livestock, inland fishing, forestry, gathering, processing, trade, and services), as well as their social and environmental functions.
-The policies developed in these various subsectors contribute to the agro-sylvo-pastoral development policy of which they are an integral part.
-The present law also considers the regional specificities and agroecological diversities of the country.
-Sustainable agricultural and forestry practices will be monitored through field inspections and progress reports, ensuring adherence to this law's principles of responsible land use.
-Training programs will include guidelines on compliance, and decentralized units of relevant ministries will provide oversight.
+The policies developed in these various sub-sectors contribute to the agro-sylvo-pastoral development policy of which they are an integral part.
+The present law also considers the regional specificities and agro-ecological diversities of the country.
 Relevant to all project components Law No. 2019-12 amending and supplementing Law No. 2013-10 of December 28, 2013, concerning the General Code of Local Authorities.
 Scope: This law regulates the organizational and financial framework of local authorities and the transfer of competences to local authorities.
-Local governance structures, such as inter-municipal committees, will oversee compliance with decentralization laws.
-These committees will ensure that project activities align with local authority mandates and facilitate the integration of national standards into municipal planning and budgeting.
 Relevant to all the project because the project will be executed by local institutions.